sharkdp/hyperfine/README.md

 hyperfine 'source /tmp/my_alias.sh; eval my_alias'
 ```

-### Export results
+### Exporting results

-Hyperfine has multiple options for exporting benchmark results: CSV, JSON, Markdown (see `--help`
+Hyperfine has multiple options for exporting benchmark results to CSV, JSON, Markdown and other
-text for details).
-To export results to Markdown, for example, you can use the `--export-markdown`
+formats (see `--help` text for details).

+#### Markdown

-option that will create tables like this:
+You can use the `--export-markdown <file>` option to create tables like the following:

 | Command | Mean [s] | Min [s] | Max [s] | Relative |
 |:---|---:|---:|---:|---:|